takushim/momomagick/README.md

 ```
 3. Run scripts **without closing the current PowerShell window**.

+## Usages
-### Use scripts
+### Scripts

-This documents explains the usages of the following scripts.
+This document explains the usages of the following scripts.
 Use `--help` option for the detailed usage.
 * `mmcrop.py` - Image cropping
 * `mmregister.py`- Registration of time-lapse images
 * `mmdeconv.py` - Deconvolution